 A Restomod For The Whole Family: 1950 Chevrolet Stretch Cab

 The new mechanicals share the same level of detailing, with the small-block Chevrolet 350 having been plated to an incredible shine.
-The engine is mated to a 700 R4 Overdrive transmission, and the front clip is from a second-gen Camaro.
-You’ll also find all the regular hints of modernity you’d expect on a restomod, including Vintage Air A/C, power steering, tilt steering column, disk brakes, and remote unlocking.
+The engine is mated to a 700-R4 overdrive transmission, and the front clip is from a second-gen Camaro.
+You’ll also find all the regular hints of modernity you’d expect on a restomod—Vintage Air A/C, power steering, tilt steering column, disc brakes, and remote unlocking.

-The truck drives handily and seems like an ideal cruiser, but doesn’t seem to have been used all that much by its current owner.
-Only 173 miles have been laid down in this Chevrolet since the new engine was installed.
+The truck drives handily and seems like an ideal cruiser, but doesn’t appear to have been used much by its current owner—only 173 miles have been laid down since the new engine was installed.
 A great-looking truck and a really cool concept, this should absolutely brighten your day.